-Arrive Cape Town and check-in to our hotel.
+Today you end your trip in Namibia and fly from Windhoek to Cape Town.
+Upon arrival here you will be met at the airport and transferred to our hotel.
+The rest of the day is free for you to explore the city at leisure.
 Cape Town embodies the feeling of energy and hope that South Africans feel for the future of their country with its spectacular natural assets, modern high-tech city centre and mixed population living peaceably together and at the same time retaining their own customs.
 Cape fur seals can often be seen playfully frolicking in the harbour waters of the Victoria and Alfred Waterfront.